V3lectronics/SPIRIT/CONTRIBUTING.md

 # How to contribute:

-1. To avoid wasting your time, please first open an issue describing the change you wish to make.
-This way other maintainers can determine if the change should be implemented.
+1. Before making any changes, please open an issue on GitHub describing the change you wish to make.
+This allows the maintainers to assess whether the proposed change is beneficial and if it aligns with the project goals.

-2. After confirming that the change would be useful, and no one is currently working on it, please make a pull request and add a description in english describing exactly what changes you have introduced.
+2. Once your issue is reviewed, and if it is confirmed that your change would be useful, and no one else is currently working on it, you may proceed to make a pull request (PR).

+3. When creating your PR, please include a detailed description in English that outlines exactly what changes you have introduced.
+This helps maintainers understand your contribution better.

-3. Kindly wait for your changes to be reviewed and hopefuly merged into the main branch.
+4. After submitting your PR, kindly wait for your changes to be reviewed by the maintainers.
+We appreciate your patience as we work to ensure quality and consistency in the project.

 # Rules for smoother cooperation:

+- Please use Kicad 8.

 - Avoid massive pull requests that are hard to review.
 It is easier for everyone if you split your contribution into smaller pieces (within reason).